-Fiber is the unsung hero of the nutrition world: It helps you lose weight, keeps your digestive system regular and is even linked to preventing serious conditions such as heart disease.
+Fiber — a type of carbohydrate — is the unsung hero of the nutrition world: It helps you lose weight, keeps your digestive system regular and is even linked to preventing serious conditions such as heart disease.

 It's one of those nutrients that's so essential to our everyday function, and yet, most of us aren't meeting our daily requirements, per 2017 research in the American Journal of Lifestyle Medicine.